MangalAnkur/DevOpsPlanet-read-yaml-file/README.md

 instance_type_2=t2.large
 ```

-**Example 3**
+**Example 3:**
-The following example demonstrates how to set and read GitHub outputs for the key-value pairs defined in a YAML file
+The following example demonstrates how to set and read GitHub outputs for the key-value pairs defined in a YAML file.

 config.yaml
 ```